 Archbold Road upgrade and extension

-The NSW Government is planning for the future and proposing to upgrade and extend a five kilometre section of Archbold Road from the Great Western Highway, Minchinbury to Old Wallgrove Road, Eastern Creek.
+The NSW Government is planning for a future upgrade and extension of Archbold Road between the Great Western Highway, Minchinbury and Old Wallgrove Road, Eastern Creek.
 Once complete, Archbold Road would be a key north-south route providing access to the Western Sydney Employment Area.

 - Reduced travel times and transport costs